NejRemeslnici/tailwind-sorter/README.md

 When we initially reordered CSS classes in all our templates (~900 Slim files) with the script changing nearly 4000 lines, the whole process took less than 30 seconds.
 This makes the processing speed of approximately 30 files per second.
 Judge for yourself if this is fast enough for your needs or not.

+**Update**: this is a benchmark of an old version of the gem which supported sorting only a single file at once.
+Since version 0.4.1 the script can process multiple files in a single run and as this skips repeated loading of ruby it speeds up the bulk sorting process in an order of magnitude.